-Homeschool applicants must submit the Common Application and NYU Supplement, and the application fee.
+Homeschool applicants must submit the Common Application, which includes a Writing Supplement, and the application fee.
 Auditions or portfolios are required for some programs.
 All homeschool applicants should refer to our general instructions, although certain admission requirements for homeschool applicants have been modified to take into consideration the variety of settings in which homeschooling can occur – these are described below.

 Students must submit a transcript indicating both completed and in-progress coursework, with grades for each course.
 A brief

 summary of course content is required.
 If homeschooling has been supplemented by formal coursework either at the secondary